 Starting at the source

-I often discover interesting compositions hidden in some small corner of a photo, sometimes years after I’ve taken the photo.
-Here, by extracting a small portion of the original photo, I create an entirely different and more interesting composition.
+I often discover interesting compositions hidden in some small poertion of a photo, sometimes years after I’ve taken the photo.
+Here, by isolating a small portion of the original photo, I create an entirely different and more interesting composition.
 When I take reference photos, I don’t try to establish my final composition through the camera’s viewfinder; that would lock in my compositional choice at the moment I press the shutter.
 Instead, I include more “real estate” than I would ever include in a single painting.
 This allows me to find more potential compositions from that one photo.

 Mitchell Albala, Ascension, Study, oil on paper, 6 x 6.
 I never start a painting without doing at least one color study.
 A color study is my way of finding the “color light” that works best for a particular painting.
 It’s also a low pressure way to warm up and get familiar with my subject.
 In Ascension, I am intrigued by the subtle warms I find in the the typically cool shadow side of the mountain.